Sem1-LuckyLongre/VAC_pyq_solutionBy_ShadowX/README.md

 #### (i) The Idea of Social Justice in *"Panch Parmeshwar"*
 **Answer:**
-Premchand’s story *“Panch Parmeshwar”* shows the importance of fairness and justice over personal relationships.
-The story is about two friends, Jumman and Algu, who act as Panchayat leaders in cases involving each other.
+Premchand’s story *“Panch Parmeshwar”* explores the core principle of social justice, which prioritizes fairness, truth, and impartiality over personal biases.
+The story revolves around two friends, Jumman and Algu, who serve as Panchayat leaders in disputes involving each other.
+Despite their personal relationship, they uphold justice above all.

-Even though they are close friends, they give fair decisions based on truth instead of favoring their friendship.
-This reflects how the Panchayat system, as described by Premchand, ensures justice and fairness for everyone.
-The story teaches that a Panchayat leader should always stand for what is right to keep peace and harmony in the community.
+When Jumman presides over a case where Algu is the accused, and vice versa, both deliver decisions that favor the truth rather than their friendship.
+This showcases how the Panchayat system, as depicted by Premchand, embodies the ideal of social justice by transcending personal relationships and ensuring unbiased verdicts for community welfare.
+The story emphasizes the moral responsibility of a Panchayat leader to uphold the values of equity and integrity, highlighting the relevance of community-led justice systems in maintaining harmony and order in society.

 **Hinglish Explanation:**
 Premchand ki kahani *“Panch Parmeshwar”* mein nyay aur samajik insaaf ka mahatva dikhaya gaya hai.
-Jumman aur Algu apne rishte aur dosti ke bawjood sach aur nyay ka saath dete hain.
-Yeh kahani sikhati hai ki Panchayat ka uddeshya samaj mein shanti aur vishwas banaye rakhna hai.
+Kahani ke kirdar Jumman aur Algu, apne rishte aur dosti ke bawjood, Panchayat mein hamesha sachai aur nyay ke saath khade hote hain.
+Yeh kahani sikhati hai ki Panchayat ka mool uddeshya samaj mein vishwas aur samanvay banaye rakhna hai.

 ---

 #### (ii) Mindfulness
 **Answer:**
-Mindfulness means being fully aware of the present moment without judging your thoughts or feelings.
-It helps people feel calmer, reduce stress, and improve focus.
-You can practice mindfulness through meditation, deep breathing, or paying attention to small daily activities like eating or walking.

-For example, starting your day with 10 minutes of meditation can make you feel more focused and positive.
-Mindfulness encourages people to live in the moment, stay aware of their feelings, and handle challenges calmly.
+Mindfulness is the art of being fully present in the moment, with complete awareness and non-judgmental acceptance of one’s thoughts, emotions, and surroundings.
+It promotes a deeper connection with oneself and the world, enhancing emotional well-being and reducing stress.
+Mindfulness can be cultivated through practices like meditation, deep breathing, and mindful observation of daily activities, such as eating, walking, or listening.

+For instance, beginning the day with ten minutes of meditation can improve focus and emotional regulation, while practicing gratitude fosters a positive outlook on life.
+Mindfulness encourages individuals to detach from distractions, improve self-awareness, and respond thoughtfully to challenges.
+It is widely recognized for its benefits in improving concentration, mental health, and interpersonal relationships.

 **Hinglish Explanation:**
-Mindfulness ka matlab hai apne vartaman mein poori jagrukta ke saath rehna.
-Meditation aur deep breathing jaise aasan tareeqe se stress kam hota hai aur vyakti ko adhik focused banata hai.
+Mindfulness ka arth hai apne vartaman mein poori jagrukta aur swikriti ke saath rehna.
+Ismein bina kisi judgement ke apne vicharon aur aas-paas ke halat ko apnana shamil hai.
+Meditation, deep breathing aur gratitude practice mindfulness ke mahatvapurn ang hain jo stress kam karte hain aur vyakti ko adhik sukhad aur santulit banate hain.

 ---

 ### Question 2: What is your idea of right action in any given situation?
 Give an example to illustrate your answer.
 (5 marks)

 **Answer:**
-Right action means making decisions that are ethical and benefit others.
-It involves being honest, kind, and thinking about the greater good, even if it is difficult.
+Right action refers to decisions and behaviors guided by ethics, empathy, and consideration for the greater good.
+It requires critical thinking, selflessness, and moral courage, especially when personal stakes are involved.

-For example, if you see an injured stray animal, helping it and taking it for medical care is a right action.
-Similarly, refusing to help a friend cheat in an exam is also the right thing to do.
-It shows honesty and fairness, even if it temporarily upsets your friend.
-Right actions help build trust and make society better.
+For instance, if someone encounters an injured stray animal on the road, stopping to help and ensuring it receives medical attention is a right action.
+Such an act reflects compassion and a sense of responsibility toward others.
+Similarly, refusing to assist a friend in cheating during an exam is another example of right action.
+While it may temporarily harm the friendship, it upholds values like honesty, integrity, and fairness, which are fundamental to building trust and a just society.

 **Hinglish Explanation:**
-Right action ka matlab hai ethical aur doosron ke hit mein faisla lena.
-Agar ek dost aapse cheating karne ko kehta hai aur aap mana karte ho, toh yeh sahi kadam hoga kyunki yeh imandari aur nyay ko badhava deta hai.
+Right action ka matlab hai ethical aur samaj ke hit mein faisle lena.
+Maan lijiye, ek dost aapse exam mein cheating karne ko kehta hai; uski madad karne ke bajay usse mana karna sahi kadam hoga.
+Yeh imandari aur nyay ko badhava deta hai, jo ek vyakti aur samaj ke liye aavashyak hai.

 ---

 ### Question 3: Elaborate any one individual/group activity that you did in the class and that had a deep impact on you.
 Give reasons to substantiate your answer.
 (5 marks)

 **Answer:**
-One memorable group activity I participated in was the “Clean Campus Drive.”
-We aimed to promote cleanliness and make students and teachers more aware of protecting the environment.
+One impactful group activity I participated in was a “Clean Campus Drive” conducted during an Ethics and Environment session.
+Our goal was to promote cleanliness and raise awareness about environmental sustainability among students and faculty.

-During the drive, we collected waste, planted saplings, and talked to others about separating and disposing of trash properly.
-Initially, some classmates were not interested, but our teamwork inspired them to join.
+During the drive, we faced challenges like initial disinterest from classmates and resistance to adopting sustainable habits.
+However, by organizing ourselves into small teams, we divided tasks such as collecting waste, planting saplings, and conducting awareness campaigns on waste segregation and disposal.

-This activity taught me the importance of teamwork and how small efforts can bring big changes.
-It felt good to help the environment and see others become more aware of cleanliness.
+This activity deeply impacted me as it taught me the value of teamwork, perseverance, and responsibility.
+It also reinforced the importance of collective effort in driving social change.
+The satisfaction of contributing to the environment and seeing positive changes in attitudes toward cleanliness made the experience meaningful.

 **Hinglish Explanation:**
-Ek Ethics session ke dauran hamne “Clean Campus Drive” ka ayojan kiya.
-Hamne safai aur kachra alag karne ke bare mein awareness badhayi aur teamwork ke mahatva ko samjha.
-Yeh activity mujhe samajik yogdan ka mahatva sikhati hai.
+Ek Ethics aur Environment session ke dauran hamne “Clean Campus Drive” ka ayojan kiya.
+Hamara lakshya safai aur paryavaran sanrakshan ke prati jagrukta badhana tha.
+Hamne kachra ikattha karne, paudhe lagane aur proper waste disposal ke liye awareness campaigns kiye.
+Is activity ne mujhe samuhik kaam aur samajik badlav mein yogdan dene ka mahatva samjhaya.

 ---

 ### Question 4: Which shared value do you think has the most relevance in the present times?
 Discuss.
 (5 marks)

 **Answer:**
-Empathy, or understanding others’ feelings, is very important today.
-In times of social inequality and global problems, empathy helps us connect with others and work together for solutions.

-For example, during COVID-19, people helped each other by donating food, money, or just supporting their neighbors.
-Empathy makes it possible to reduce prejudice, solve conflicts, and build a better society.
-It teaches us to respect others and work for the common good.
+Empathy, the ability to understand and share the feelings of others, holds paramount relevance in today’s world.
+In an era marked by social inequalities, conflicts, and global crises, empathy serves as the foundation for building inclusive, harmonious, and cooperative societies.

+For example, during the COVID-19 pandemic, acts of kindness such as helping neighbors, donating essentials, and supporting frontline workers highlighted the power of empathy in overcoming adversity.
+Empathy enables individuals to address societal challenges like poverty, mental health issues, and discrimination with compassion and collaboration.

+By fostering mutual respect and understanding, empathy encourages people to look beyond their differences and work together for the common good.
+Its role in promoting peace, reducing prejudice, and addressing global issues underscores its importance as a shared value in contemporary times.

 **Hinglish Explanation:**
-Aaj ke samay mein empathy yaani doosron ke dukh-sukh samajhne ki shamta bohot zaroori hai.
-COVID-19 ke dauran logon ka ek doosre ki madad karna aur samaj mein ekta banana iski importance ko dikhata hai.
+Aaj ke samay mein empathy yaani doosron ke dukh-sukh ko samajhne aur mehsoos karne ki shamta ek atyant mahatvapurn value hai.
+COVID-19 ke dauran, logo ka ek dusre ki madad karna aur samaj ke prati yogdan karna empathy ka ek udaharan tha.
+Yeh samaj mein mel-jol, samanta aur samvedna ka sanrachak hai.
+Empathy ke bina vyakti aur samaj ka vikas asambhav hai.

 ---